cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 Designing a high-performance Data Stream Management System (DSMS) requires solving a large number of unique technical challenges stemming from extreme data rates and real-time processing requirements.
-In this document, we present the architecture of the Tigon stream database specifically designed to address these challenges.
-Tigon was developed by AT&T Labs-Research and Cask Data, Inc. for monitoring high-rate network data streams and is currently used as a vehicle for networking and streaming research by AT&T.
+In this document, we present the architecture of the TigonSQL stream database specifically designed to address these challenges.
+TigonSQL Stream Database was developed by AT&T Labs-Research for monitoring high-rate network data streams and is currently used as a vehicle for networking and streaming research by AT&T.

-Even though the system is specialized for network monitoring applications, most of the Tigon design principles apply to any streaming application required to process high-rate data streams in real-time.
+Even though the system is specialized for network monitoring applications, most of the design principles apply to any streaming application required to process high-rate data streams in real-time.
 This document focuses on these more general aspects of the system.

 The document is organized as:

-- An overview of the `stream query language`_ used by Tigon and a description of the main types of streaming queries;
+- An overview of the `stream query language`_ used by TigonSQL and a description of the main types of streaming queries;
-- An overview of the `two-level (low- and high-) architecture <#two-level-query-architecture>`_ that Tigon uses for early data reduction;
+- An overview of the `two-level (low- and high-) architecture <#two-level-query-architecture>`_ that TigonSQL uses for early data reduction;
 - The `main software components <#system-architecture>`_ of the system;
-- `Query optimizations <#query-optimization>`_ performed by Tigon to handle the demands of real-time stream processing; and a
+- `Query optimizations <#query-optimization>`_ performed by TigonSQL to handle the demands of real-time stream processing; and a
 - `Summary <#doc-summary>`_ of concepts.

 Stream Query Language
 ---------------------

-The Tigon query language, *TigonSQL*, is a pure stream query language with a SQL-like syntax (being mostly a restriction of SQL).
+The TigonSQL query language, *TigonSQL*, is a pure stream query language with a SQL-like syntax (being mostly a restriction of SQL).
 That is, all inputs to a TigonSQL are streams, and the output is a data stream.
 This restriction enables easy query composition and greatly simplifies and streamlines the implementation of efficient streaming operators.
 The query